tonysun83/couchdb/share/doc/src/replication/protocol.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^

-In case of successful retrieval of Replication Logs both from Source and Target, Replicator SHOULD locate their common ancestry by following next algorithm:
+In case of successful retrieval of Replication Logs both from Source and Target, Replicator MUST determine their common ancestry by following the next algorithm:

 - Compare ``session_id`` values for the chronological last session - if they matches, Source and Target has common Replication history and it seems